 - EU Regulation 2024/1689 (the EU AI Act).
 Phased application: Article 5 prohibitions from 2 February 2025; GPAI model obligations from 2 August 2025 with Commission enforcement powers over GPAI providers from 2 August 2026; most remaining rules from 2 August 2026; Article 6(1) high-risk product classification rule from 2 August 2027.
 General-Purpose AI Code of Practice final version published by the AI Office on 10 July 2025 (transparency, copyright, safety and security chapters).
 Implementation timeline at artificialintelligenceact.eu/implementation-timeline and digital-strategy.ec.europa.eu.

 - Colorado AI Act (SB 24-205).
-Original effective date 1 February 2026; postponed to 30 June 2026 by SB 25B-004 (signed 28 August 2025); postponed to 1 January 2027 and amended by SB 189 (signed 14 May 2026), which removed deployer risk-management-programme, impact-assessment, and duty-of-care obligations in favour of a disclosure model.
-Analysis at hunton.com, troutmanprivacy.com, and akingump.com; bill at leg.colorado.gov/bills/sb24-205.
+Original effective date 1 February 2026; postponed to 30 June 2026 by SB 25B-004 (signed 28 August 2025); rewritten by SB26-189 (signed 14 May 2026), which removed the deployer risk-management-programme, impact-assessment and duty-of-care obligations in favour of a disclosure model with developer and deployer duties from 1 January 2027.
+Both amending bills verified at leg.colorado.gov, 17 August 2026.

 - ISO/IEC 42001:2023, AI management system standard, published December 2023; voluntary certification.
 NIST AI Risk Management Framework 1.0 (NIST AI 100-1), January 2023, and NIST AI 600-1 Generative AI Profile, July 2024. iso.org and nist.gov/artificial-intelligence.